 The convening will be held in a virtual format, from Wednesday, March 3 through Friday, March 5, 2021.
 Presenting at the Surge Alumni Convening is a unique opportunity to showcase your best practices and expertise to a national audience of education influencers working in nonprofits, schools, colleges, and for-profit organizations who are all committed to empowering students of color.

-Proposals are due on November 15, 2020.
+The proposal deadline has been extended to Friday, November 20, 2020.
 Each proposal will be carefully considered and discussed with a committee of reviewers, and sessions will be selected according to several criteria, specifically with an eye towards creating a robust, diverse conference agenda that will appeal to the range of participants who will be in attendance.
 Upon approval of your proposal, you will be paired with a planning committee member or Surge staff member to be a thought partner in preparation for and execution of your workshop.

 Please submit your workshop proposal with the understanding and commitment to the timeline below.